system76/docs/_articles/codecs.md

 ### Restart Your Computer

 After enabling codec support, it's recommended to restart your computer.
-Click on the Device Menu (Gear Icon in the upper-right corner of your screen), then click on "Shut Down...".
-Then, click on the restart item in the shutdown overlay.

 ## Useful Programs

 The program <u>VLC</u> is a excellent media player with support for DVDs, CDs, and most formats of media files.
-It can be installed with the <u>Software Center</u> or with this command:
+It can be installed with the the <u>Pop!_Shop</u> in Pop!_OS, in the <u>Software Center</u> in Ubuntu, or with this command:

 ```
 sudo apt install vlc